Technigo/project-news-site/instructions.md

   - [The site magazine](https://www.thesitemagazine.com/thesitemagazine)
   - [Mike McQuade](https://mikemcquade.com/)

+## Requirements
+- Style your page.
+- Use CSS Grid and Flexbox to layout the page.
+- Create a responsive design with the following views: Desktop 4 columns, tablet 2 columns, mobile 1 column (it should look good on devices from 320px width up to 1600px).
+- The site should have a header, a main news article, and a grid of news articles.
+- Play around with hover effects, i.e. change colours, add or remove borders or flip the image upside down.

 ## Stretch goals
 **Make sure you've committed and pushed a version of your project before starting on the stretch goals.
 These are just suggestions, if you want to add something else go ahead.
 We want you to be creative!**